Student Research Opportunities

 Your coursework will largely depend on which concentration of study and minor track you choose to pursue.
 Students have the choice of several electives to cover the breadth of scientific psychology requirements and/or to satisfy minor requirements.
 You may also take courses offered by the College of Veterinary Medicine and in other colleges across campus.
 See the Graduate Handbook for the Psychology Department for details on required courses for each concentration.

 Applications are only accepted for the Ph.D. program.
-You will complete your Master's degree requirements on the way toward earning your PhD (in your 2nd year), but there is not a terminal Master's degree offered.
+You will complete your Master's degree requirements en route to earning your PhD (in your second year), but a terminal Master's degree is not offered.

 No, we currently do not offer any dual degree options.